 - MOSS (Mini One Stop Shop): also allows to submit the VAT declaration for multiple EU countries in just one EU country, without registering in the destination countries.
 The target group are service providers who deliver digital services to non-taxable persons.

-- There are special rules for activities with low annual turnovers (less than 10.000 Euro in the current and the preceding year): to have reduced bureaucratic burden, they are allowed to charge VAT to their customers at the rate of their own country, declare and pay it there.
+- There are special rules for activities with low annual turnovers (e.g. less than 10.000 Euro in the current and the preceding year in a destination country): to have reduced bureaucratic burden, they are allowed to charge VAT to their customers at the rate of their own country, declare and pay it there.
 This option is attractive if there is a difference in the VAT rate for a certain category of goods or services.

 - Requirements: 3 parties, VAT numbers from 3 different EU Member States, reference to Article 141 of VAT Directive.

-- Attention: in some legislations triangular transactions are not allowed if B is established in the destination country of C, even if the goods move in 3 countries.
+- Attention: in some legislations triangular transactions are not allowed if the intermediary is established in the destination country of the final customer, even if the goods move in 3 countries.

 Supply of work:

-- If the work is completed at the start of transport: taxation in the country of departure as a supply
+- If the work is completed at the start of transport: territory for VAT purposes is the country of departure as a supply.

 - Production, finishing, main assembly at the customer: taxation in the country of destination.
 Often there are different national regulations: either reverse charge (e.g. Austria) or registration for national VAT.

-- In some countries, it is recommended that the customer also imports some goods that are parts of a work that is finished in the country of destination have to be imported by the supplier and not by the customer, in order to qualify for input tax.
+- In some countries, it is recommended that the customer also imports some goods that are parts of a work that is finished in the country of destination, in order to simplify the input tax.

 Production in an EU country:

 - Contract manufacturing and subsequent delivery to the recipient: normal delivery

 - Deliveries from the production site can be subject to national VAT (domestic delivery) or intra-Community supplies.

 - Some countries issue local VAT numbers for local transactions (e.g. if there are special rules for the construction industry), but intra-Community purchases require an international VAT number